 We were lucky to get to spend a few days in the North of Portugal, and even spent a few hours in Spain too.

 On our return from Spain we drove through a walled city where canons still sit, showing us the history of how they protected this city, perched high on a hill, with only one narrow passage in and out.
 It was incredible.

-Another day took us to Ponte de Lima where we strolled through old streets of cobblestone and walked over a bridge that was built by the Romans about 2000 years ago, crossing over Rio Lima (Lima River).
+We went to Ponte de Lima another day, where we strolled through old streets of cobblestone and walked over a bridge that was built by the Romans about 2000 years ago, crossing over Rio Lima (Lima River).

 Cobblestone roads, hand-painted tile walls, laundry drying on lines outside of apartment windows.
-These are things that remind me of Portugal.
-Things that I recall from my visits long ago.
+These are things that remind me of Portugal and I recall my visits long ago.
 Things that make Portugal special.
 Things that remind me of its history and which I’m happy to see remain part of this beautiful country that I’m proud to be connected to.

 We walked a lot on this trip!
 And a lot of it felt uphill.
 Maybe what my dad used to tell me about “walking to school, barefoot, uphill, both ways”, was true.
 It sure felt like it.
 But every step took us to yet another beautiful place, so it was always well worth the trek.

 There’s truly so much beauty, history and great food in this country.
 And although we saw a lot, and although we want to also see more of Europe, we must (and will) go back to see and taste more of Portugal .